IBM/kif/docs/tutorial.md

 ## 8 Beyond Wikidata

-To query a knowledge source other than Wikidata, all we need to do change the plugin used to instantiate the store.
+To query a knowledge source other than Wikidata, all we need to do is create a new store using a different plugin.
 For example, here is how we create a store targeting [DBpedia](https://www.dbpedia.org/):

 ```py
 kb_dbp = Store('dbpedia')
 ```

-As the "wikidata" plugin we've been using so far, the "dbpedia" plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store].
-But it loads it with the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping] and points it at the official [DBpedia SPARQL endpoint](https://dbpedia.org/sparql).

-The store `kb_dbp` behaves exactly as any other store.
-For instance, we can apply filters to it to obtain statements from DBpedia:
+The "dbpedia" plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping], and points it at the official [DBpedia SPARQL endpoint](https://dbpedia.org/sparql).
+The resulting store `kb_dbp` behaves exactly as any other store.
+We can apply filters to it to obtain statements from DBpedia:

 === "Python"